-The main thing is to remember that you don’t need to overwhelm yourself when aspiring the live in a particular way.
+The main thing is to remember that you don’t need to overwhelm yourself when aspiring to live in a particular way.
 Break it down and put one foot in front of the other and you’ll feel much better about it in the end.

 1) Educate yourself (3 hours)

-It’s going to be hard for you to make sustained change and live a minimalist vegan lifestyle if you’re not super committed to why you want to live this way.
+It’s going to be hard for you to make a sustained change and live a minimalist vegan lifestyle if you’re not super committed to why you want to live this way.

 It was easy for me to become vegan because I established why I wanted to change.
-I no longer wanted to contribute to the harm of animals – therefore it was easy for me to say no to chicken (even though it was one of my favourite foods).
+I no longer wanted to contribute to the harm of animals—therefore it was easy for me to say no to chicken (even though it was one of my favourite foods).

-Oh and this video 🙂
+Oh and our book of course 🙂

 2) Develop your personal integrity report (60 mins)

-By the end of this exercise you should have a concise one-page snapshot of your values and how to live them out.
+By the end of this exercise, you should have a concise one-page snapshot of your values and how to live them out.

 3) Throw out (or give away) all of the animal products in your kitchen (30 mins to 60 mins)

 If you’re reading this blog you likely already understand the benefits of becoming vegan.
-For us, it was quite a straight forward decision to make the switch after watching a life-changing film.
+For us, it was quite a straightforward decision to make the switch after watching a life-changing film.

 Having said that, I understand it’s not as simple for everyone to give up animal products overnight.